U.S. urges help for Iraq, extends $3 billion credit line

 Kuwait will celebrate Liberation Day from Iraq in two weeks and Iraq still pays it reparations.

+Arriving in Kuwait for the conference, Iranian Foreign Minister Javad Zarif said his country would “stand by the Iraqi people forever”.

+“At a time when only a few countries were participating in the reconstruction of Iraq, Iranian companies were active in building roads in the country and providing Iraqis with engineering services,” he was quoted by state news agency IRNA.

-Prime Minister Haider al-Abadi, whose government puts the costs of reconstruction at more than $88 billion, said on Tuesday Iraq could not rebuild without outside help.
+Iraqi Prime Minister Haider al-Abadi, whose government puts the costs of reconstruction at more than $88 billion, said Iraq could not rebuild without outside help.

-“Iraqis feel that the world is with them.
-As they were victorious against Daesh they will be, with your support, victorious in the battle of reconstruction,” he told the Kuwait conference, using an Arabic acronym for Islamic State.

 Iraq has published a list of some 157 projects for which it is seeking investment.
 Baghdad has said it is determined to tackle the red tape and corruption that hamper investment.

-“Doing business in Iraq can be complicated, but the Iraqi market has vast potential,” said Tillerson, saying the country had demonstrated it was “open for business”.
+“Doing business in Iraq can be complicated, but the Iraqi market has vast potential,” said Tillerson.

 NATO Secretary-General Jens Stoltenberg said the alliance was ready to answer a U.S. call for it to expand its small training mission in Iraq to support reconstruction.